Interpolation Hilbert spaces between Sobolev spaces: H ormander spaces and the main results

-Note that the above properties (i) and (ii) are invariant with respect to a choice of an equivalent norm on $H$.
-Therefore we will describe interpolation spaces up to equivalence of norms.
+Note that the above properties (i) and (ii) are invariant with respect to the choice of an equivalent norm on $H$.
+Therefore, we will describe the interpolation spaces up to equivalence of norms.

 The main result of the paper consists of the following two theorems.
-Here and below $\Omega$ is either the whole space $\mathbb{R}^{n}$ or a bounded domain in $\mathbb{R}^{n}$ with an infinitely smooth boundary.
+Here and below we suppose that $\Omega$ is either the whole space $\mathbb{R}^{n}$ or an open half-space in $\mathbb{R}^{n}$ or a bounded domain in $\mathbb{R}^{n}$ with Lipschitz boundary.